 One of the more simple ways in which Setien’s team evade marking/pressing during build-up involves the use of wall passes.
 Wall passes are perhaps more common further up field in attempts to find attackers behind cover shadows.
 However, they can also have benefits in escaping pressure during the 1st progression.

-The final example of how Setien’s teams show adaptability, invention and tactical intelligence in the first phase of an attack, includes the use of ball-carrying defenders.
+The final way in which Setien’s teams show adaptability, invention and tactical intelligence in the first phase of an attack includes the use of ball-carrying defenders.
 Despite only playing with 3 in the back line, Betis’ defenders are given license to recognise space and move into it.
 They regularly step out into midfield to drive the play forward, drawing central pressure from the opponents and creating space out wide in the process.
 This is a good option when passing options are limited on the second line.

 While Betis prefer to build out with the intention of pinning the opponent’s back and breaking them down with horizontal circulation, they aren’t always afforded this opportunity.